Oven Baked Pork Ribs

 • To store – place any leftovers into a sealed container and refrigerate for 4-5 days.

 • Reheat – place them in a covered oven-proof dish and reheat at 300ºF until warmed through.
-Or for a single serving, you can add them to a small skillet with a few tablespoons of water, cover, and simmer until warmed through.
-(Also you can microwave for the easiest option.)
+Or, for a single serving, add them to a small skillet with a few tablespoons of water, cover, and simmer until warmed through.
+(Also, you can microwave for the easiest option.)

-• To freeze – place any leftovers into an airtight sealed container and freezer for 1-3 months.
+• To freeze – place any leftovers in an airtight sealed container and store in the freezer for 1-3 months.
 Thaw in the fridge overnight before reheating as directed above.

 Tips & Tricks

 • Be sure to check the ribs about 30 minutes before the cooking time is up, the cooking time varies from rack to rack.
-I’ve made these lots of times and the cooking time is always a bit different.
+I’ve made these so many times, and the cooking time is always a bit different.
 Baby back ribs cook the fastest and are often ready just before 2 hours.

 • You can easily test the doneness of the ribs by using a paring knife to check.
 If the knife slides into the meat between the bones easily, they’re tender and ready for sauce.